ANALYSIS-Facebook goes express to mega-cap status - now valued more than AT&T, Coke

 "People understand the world is moving to mobile, and when you look at the time spent on mobile, Facebook has the lion's share," said Walter Price, senior portfolio manager and managing director of the AllianzGI Global Technology fund, which owned more than a million shares as of June 30.

-The firm has leveraged its position by selling put options, or negative bets on the stock, and buying more call options, or bets on the shares rising further.
+The firm has leveraged its position by selling put options - negative bets on the stock - and buying more call options - bets on shares rising further.
 "This is a momentum stock you can put a P/E on," Price said.

-Facebook's rally has left e-commerce giant Amazon Inc in the dust.
-That company's value peaked around $187 billion in January, but closed Thursday at $165 billion.
-Amazon reported disappointing results afterwards, which dragged down its stock by 7 percent, valuing the company around $153 billion.

-Facebook's market cap is still dwarfed by the roughly $403 billion in combined market cap for the two classes of Google shares, arguably the most similar in terms of revenue generation.
-However, Facebook tops The Coca-Cola Co by about $15 billion and Disney by more than $40 billion.
+Facebook's market cap is still dwarfed by the roughly $403 billion in combined market cap for the two classes of Google Inc's shares, arguably the most similar in terms of revenue generation.
+However, Facebook tops Coca-Cola by about $15 billion and Disney by more than $40 billion.

 SHORT, QUICK TRIP

-Apple, the S&P 500's most valuable company, needed nearly three decades before its market value finally rose to more than $190 billion, surpassing that level in late December 2009.
+Apple, the S&P 500's most valuable company, needed nearly three decades before it finally saw its market value rise to more than $190 billion, surpassing that level in late December 2009.

 Google's move was swifter.
 The company went public in August 2004, and posted a closing market value of more than $190 billion for the first time in October 2007, right around the S&P's peak before the financial crisis.